-It all comes at you so quickly: one minute, you’re making grocery lists and setting the menu for Thanksgiving, and then in the blink of an eye, the day has arrived, only to be followed by Black Friday, Small Business Saturday, Cyber Monday -- and then your tree goes up and Christmas morning is here.
+It all comes at you so quickly: One minute, you’re making grocery lists and setting the menu for Thanksgiving, and then, in the blink of an eye, the holiday has arrived, only to be followed by Black Friday, Small Business Saturday, Cyber Monday, Giving Tuesday -- and then your tree goes up and Christmas morning is here.

 You know what gets lost in the mix, if you ask us?
 Small Business Saturday.

 And we said what we said: Of all the major shopping events you hear about in connection with the holiday season, we’re not sure this particular Saturday gets enough love.
 So let’s help out.

-So we thought we’d provide five simple ways you can get involved and give your favorite community companies some recognition -- and possibly even a financial boost.
+We thought we’d provide five simple ways you can get involved and give your favorite local companies some recognition -- and possibly even a financial boost.
 Ready to lean in?

 Well, we just told you that Small Business Saturday is almost here: this year, it’s Nov.
-30. Now you know, so you have no excuse.
+27. Now you know, so you have no excuse.
 Hit the stores!
 Or shop online, if you’re more comfortable in that space.
-Recruit a friend or relative to join you.
-Even if you can’t make a full day of it -- a quick trip out, and every penny spent, absolutely counts.
+Recruit a friend or ask a relative to join you.
+Even if you can’t make a full day of it; a quick trip out, or grabbing some carryout -- and every penny spent, really -- absolutely counts.

-Swing by some stores, or even a store.
 Even if it’s just an errand or two, we’re willing to bet your local business owners would appreciate it.
-(This Saturday and always).
+(And that goes for this Saturday and always).

 When you’re done, write a review!